 Our ballet curriculum includes technique from Chechetti, American Ballet, and Russian.
 Each level of ballet has a set curriculum (distributed the first week of class) and works to achieve all skill set throughout the year.

-Dress: Girls are to wear a leotard (any color) and pink ballet tights free from holes.
+Girls are to wear a leotard (any color) and pink ballet tights free from holes.
 Hair is to be in a proper ballet bun (no whispies or bangs for levels 1 and up).
 Jewelry is not permitted.
 No shorts or skirts allowed for levels 1 and up.
 Warmups may be worn in cold months for warm up and plies only. proper ballet slippers are required for all levels. undergarments are not permitted for levels 1 and up.
-Boys are to wear fitted athletic pants (must be able to see knees) or shorts and a fitted sleeveless top.
-Black ballet slippers or black lace up jazz shoes are required, proper under garments are expected.

 Our tap curriculum consists of a strong foundation in classical tap as well as education in hoofing style.
-Curriculum for each level is distributed the first week of class and include basic skills of shuffle, flap, tip, heel, ball, ball-change, times steps, and more complex combinations of movements.
+An example of basic skills include shuffle, flap, tip, heel, ball, ball-change, times steps, and more complex combinations of movements.

 Our curriculum for these styles include modern basics from the following techniques: Graham, Limon, and Horton.
-Each level will focus on curriculum skillset (distributed the first week of class) and work towards achievement and profieiency for each skill.
+Each level will focus on curriculum skillset and work towards achievement and proficiency for each skill.

 Our jazz curriculum is technique focused with strong emphasis from classical jazz dance "father" Luigi.
 Classes also include classical broadway/fosse style as well as skills from more current styles of Jazz funk & Pop Jazz.
 These classes focus on skills of leaps, kicks, turns, combinations, and isolations.

-Our Gym classes focus on strong and correct execution of basic skills of gymnastics such as hand stands, head stands, cartwheels, rolls, bridges, strength holds and strengthening exercises.
-As the levels advance skill such as limbers, kick overs, cartwheel variations, roundoff, handsprings, flips, & ariels are taught and perfected.
+Our Acro for dance/Dance Acro classes focus on strong and correct execution of basic skills of gymnastics such as hand stands, head stands, cartwheels, rolls, bridges, strength holds and strengthening exercises and how they are incorporated into dance movement.
+As the levels advance skill such as limbers, kick overs, cartwheel variations, roundoff, handsprings, flips, & ariels are taught and perfected and integrated into dance movement.
 Our more advanced classes include aspects of all above mentioned worked into circuits and combinations.
-Our gym instructor and assistants are highly trained in spotting.
+Our instructor and assistants are highly trained in spotting.

 Dress: students are to wear fitted clothing, no lose or baggy tops or bottoms permitted.
 No tights, bare feet.